Online courses place new responsibilities on the learner

 Manage Your Computer

 Technological readiness refers to your familiarity with technology that may be used in conjunction with your online course; including fast and reliable access to the Internet.
 You are more likely to be successful in an online class if you take steps to ensure you have a reliable computer (updated anti-virus software, spyware free) that has at least two web browsers installed and regular access to the Internet.
-Familiarize yourself with the support resources available to students by visiting the University’s Technology Services (UTS) Help Desk.
+Familiarize yourself with the support resources available to students by visiting the University’s Information Technology Help Desk.
 Check or review the technical requirements that are specific to your course and complete the student orientation if one is made available by your instructor.
-Make sure your computer is free of spyware by reviewing UTS’s Guidelines for protecting your machine from Spyware.
+Also review the basic computer specifications required by DU’s learning management system, Canvas.

 Contact the DU Helpdesk (303-871-4700) right away if you have any technical issues.